AsfinAchdian/login-machine-trace/README.md

 Build a usable client and server with capabilities as defined with Alpha Server and Alpha Client.

-Using below command :
+Using terraform :

-docker run --rm -it centos:centos6.7
+Machine 1 (nodeABC)
+Machine 2 (nodeXYZ)

+PART 2

+Show metrics for ssh log-in attempts